Selection is the third of the five principles of natural selection introduced by Charles Darwin in The Origin of Species. Darwin wrote –

 Genesis

-Ironically, in assessing the Genesis account of creation in The Origin of Species, Darwin concluded –
+Commenting on the Genesis account of creation in The Origin of Species, Darwin (pictured left) concluded –

 “On the ordinary view of the independent creation of each being, we can only say that so it is… but this is not a scientific explanation.”

-Natural selection, a natural explanation for the origin of Earth’s biosphere, is beyond the reach of scientific validation—the Emperor of Evolution has no clothes.
+Natural selection, a natural explanation for the origin of Earth’s biosphere, remains beyond the reach of scientific validation.

 As a French chemist and microbiologist renowned for his discoveries of the principles of vaccination, microbial fermentation, and pasteurization, and regarded as a founder of the germ theory of diseases, Louis Pasteur declared –